-- Right in the centre of Copenhagen, the Tivoli Gardens is a fanciful theme park for all ages.
+- Right in the centre of Copenhagen, you’ll find the Tivoli Gardens – a theme park that will tick the boxes for all ages.
 Think rollercoasters, live music, a boating lake, and wandering peacocks.

 Things to do

-- Often cited as one of the best theme parks in Europe, Gardaland is a huge resort located about half an hour from Verona.
-It makes a great day trip for all the family thanks to the rollercoasters and water rides.
+- Gardaland, one of the top theme parks in Europe, is also about half an hour from Verona.
+It’s a huge resort with rollercoasters and water rides for all ages.

 Things to do

-- See it all from the top of the hop-on, hop-off Athens Happy Train.
-This sightseeing experience starts its tour from Syntagma Square and Monastiraki Square and follows a route through the historical centre of the city, the old neighbourhoods and the hill of Acropolis.
+- Hop on and hop off the Athens Happy Train.
+This sightseeing experience starts at Syntagma Square and Monastiraki Square, then follows a route to the historical city centre, the old neighbourhoods, and the hill of the ancient Acropolis.